 After the glass reverses its process and returns to a blank sheet, Jules smiles at her reflection, looking like a humanoid robot.
 She reaches out to touch it, sliding her fingers across the pane.
 "It's just like it's normal glass."

-"Live nanotech is still expensive," Kendra says, "but it's the coming thing."
+"Live nanotech is still expensive," Lucid says, "but it's the coming thing."

 Jules shakes her head.
 "It hasn't hit the small towns.
 Not that I've seen."
 She startles when the pane of glass manifests a hand that pushes out against her palm.

 The hand gives Jules a high five, then palms a small white card into hers.
-She takes the card and reads, "For Kendra."
+She takes the card and reads, "For Lucid."

-She hands it over, and Kendra reads, "We're sorry Kendra, but we must terminate our courier relationship with you.
+She hands it over, and Lucid reads, "We're sorry Lucid, but we must terminate our courier relationship with you.
 Good luck with all your endeavors."
 What the hell?

 The white card morphs into a butterfly and flies back to the glass hand where it melts into one of the fingers.
 The hand waves to them as it recedes into the windowpane.
 Jules can't help but wave back.